Best TV shows on NOW TV to watch now (October 2020) - TheNewsTrace

 Courageous New World

-Primarily based on Aldous Huxley’s 1932 novel of the identical title, Courageous New World brings the writer’s utopian society, the place peace and stability has been achieved via the prohibition of monogamy, privateness, cash, household and historical past, to life.
-Nonetheless, New London residents Bernard Max (Harry Lloyd) and Lenina Crowne (Jessica Brown Findlay) resolve to flee the one society they’ve ever identified to journey to the Savage Lands, the place they get caught up in a violent insurrection.
+Primarily based on Aldous Huxley’s 1932 novel of the identical identify, Courageous New World brings the creator’s utopian society, the place peace and stability has been achieved by the prohibition of monogamy, privateness, cash, household and historical past, to life.
+Nonetheless, New London residents Bernard Max (Harry Lloyd) and Lenina Crowne (Jessica Brown Findlay) determine to flee the one society they’ve ever recognized to journey to the Savage Lands, the place they get caught up in a violent rebel.

 Starring Alden Ehrenreich (Hail Caesar), Hannah John-Kamen (The Stranger), Demi Moore and Joseph Morgan (The Vampire Diaries), this sci-fi dystopian drama is a intelligent trendy take on Huxley’s traditional textual content.
 Watch Courageous New World on NOW TV.